I’m sure you’ll agree with me when I say:

 So let’s jump over and take a look at the SERP snippet for that and explore why it’s performing so poorly:

 Boom.
 This one is easy to improve.
-All we need to do is add a:
+All we need to do is:

 - Improve the headline to convey emotion